 Monitoring and Targeting

-Managing energy and water consumption in over 280 buildings is challenging.
-To help in managing these utilities; Estates and Buildings have a sophisticated Energy management software package (TEAM - Sigma) which enables us to closely monitor our utility consumption in a large number of buildings, provide timely and accurate consumption and cost reports as well as validate our utility invoices to ensure we are not being overcharged.
+Managing energy and water consumption in over 330 buildings is challenging.
+To help in managing these utilities; Estates and Buildings have a sophisticated energy management software package (SystemsLink) which enables us to closely monitor our utility consumption in a large number of buildings.
+This provides timely and accurate consumption and cost reports as well as validating our utility invoices to ensure we are not being overcharged.

 During recent years we have installed additional sub metering in buildings across both our Durham and Stockton campuses and have installed a large number of AMR (Automatic Meter Reading) devices which now cover a large proportion of our electrcity and gas consumption.
 This provides building energy consumption profile data and together with space management information enables building performance to be measured in relation to floor area, the identification of energy saving opportunties and assessment of the impact of energy efficiency initiatives.

 Building Management System